Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 TSH is a safety parameter in the Singular formulation engine.
 Its role is to condition the inclusion of iodine, a bioactive directly involved in thyroid hormone synthesis.

-The formulation engine removes iodine when TSH falls outside the optimal or moderate range.
+The formulation engine removes iodine when TSH falls in the very low or very high range.
 The same applies when the user profile mentions an autoimmune thyroid condition or ongoing thyroid hormonal monitoring.
-This precautionary rule avoids any interference with a thyroid axis that is already imbalanced or under medical supervision.
+This precautionary rule avoids any interference with a thyroid axis that is already imbalanced or monitored by a healthcare professional.
+A TSH in the low range triggers no removal: it remains within laboratory reference intervals.

 Linked Bioactives